-The Black-Winged Stilt lives near water in marshes, shallow lakes, and ponds.
+The Black-Winged Stilt is widespread in Europe and Asia.
+It lives near water in marshes, shallow lakes, and ponds.
 It is a wetlands bird.
-They are found in most parts of the world.

-They find food in the sand or water.
-They mainly eat insects and small crabs.
+It finds food in the sand or water.
+It mainly eats insects and small crabs.

 Photographer: Martina Nicolls